RuihaoQiu/RuihaoQiu.github.io/_posts/2019-01-20-implement-algorithms-from-scratch.markdown

 - [Decision tree](https://github.com/RuihaoQiu/Algorithms/blob/master/DecisionTree.ipynb)
 Decision tree make the prediction by answering a series of question for each features.
 - [Random forest](https://github.com/RuihaoQiu/Algorithms/blob/master/RandomForest.ipynb)
 Random forest is an tree-based ensemble algorithm.
 It consists of numbers of decision trees, each tree is built on random subset of samples with random subset of features.
-The overal output is normally the majority vote of all trees.
+The overall output is normally the majority vote of all trees.
 - [Adaboost](https://github.com/RuihaoQiu/Algorithms/blob/master/Adaboost.ipynb)
 It is a sequential ensemble tree-base algorithm.
-It boost the overall preformance by adding weak learners sequentially and put more weights on the misclassified samples by the previous learner.
+It boost the overall performance by adding weak learners sequentially and put more weights on the misclassified samples by the previous learner.
 - [Gradient boosting](https://github.com/RuihaoQiu/Algorithms/blob/master/GradientBoosting.ipynb)
-Gradient boosting, an powerful squential tree-based learning algorithm.
+Gradient boosting, an powerful sequential tree-based learning algorithm.
 It is aim to boost the overall performance by sequentially updating the results with adding the prediction of each learner.
-Each learner is bulit by taking the gradient of the previous learner as the target varibles.
+Each learner is built by taking the gradient of the previous learner as the target variables.
 - [Linear regression](https://github.com/RuihaoQiu/Algorithms/blob/master/LinearRegression.ipynb)
 Find the linear relation between X and continuous target variables y.
 - [Logistic regression](https://github.com/RuihaoQiu/Algorithms/blob/master/LogisticRegression.ipynb)
-It is constructed by a linear regression and a logistic fuction
+It is constructed by a linear regression and a logistic function
 - [Neural network](https://github.com/RuihaoQiu/Algorithms/blob/master/NeuralNetwork.ipynb)
 Neural networks generally have multiple connected layers between their input and output, called “hidden” layers.
-There are numbers of neurons in each layer, each neuron receive the signals from those from the previous layer and process it to the next layer (Mathematically, the sum of weighted input followed by a activation fuction).
+There are numbers of neurons in each layer, each neuron receive the signals from those from the previous layer and process it to the next layer (Mathematically, the sum of weighted input followed by a activation function).

 #### **Others**